How to implement idempotency in Webhooks

 );

-or simply remove the record from the table.
-If the order of events is important to your system, remember to fetch and process them in ascending order.
+If event order is important to your system, make sure to fetch and process them in ascending order.

 const express = require('express');